SisyphusRex/c-recipe/README.md

-# UNDER CONSTRUCTION:
-07/14/25: Moved to linux machine.
-The test build makefile requires the compiler to handle .d (depends) files.
-Without this support, src files cannot include header files from other parts of the project.
-I could include ALL header files from the include directory as dependencies for ALL src files, but that defeats the purpose of make and reducing build time.
-I am currently in the process of rebuilding gcc on my machine to enable gdc support.
 # c-recipe
 This is a recipe for making a Command Line program in C.  Builds are handled by Make and unit testing is handled by Unity.